Deep Joint Source-Channel Coding Over Cooperative Relay Networks: Introduction

 \figsystem

-Recently, deep neural networks (DNNs) have been successfully applied to a wide range of communication problems, from image compression \cite{image_compress} to channel coding \cite{turboae,sparc} and signal processing \cite{mimo_det}.
-Due to its strong capability to extract important features, which are also robust to noise, DNNs have also been successfully applied to the JSCC problems, and the resultant scheme is shown to outperform digital alternatives employing BPG and capacity-achieving channel codes, as well as providing graceful degradation with weakening channel quality \cite{deepjscc}.
-It is further extended to more flexible frameworks, which enable layered transmissions \cite{deepjsccsc}, channel feedback\cite{deepjsccf}, and compatibility with hardwares adopting hard-coded standard protocols\cite{deepjsccq}.
-Recent works show that DeepJSCC can also adapt to the more challenging multipath fading channels \cite{jsccofdm} and to different sources, such as texts and videos \cite{deepjscc_text, deepjscc_video}.
-To be best of our knowledge, there is no prior work that studies DeepJSCC in the cooperative setting, which, as we will show in this paper, is a non-trivial extension.
+Recently, deep neural networks (DNNs) have been successfully applied to a wide range of communication problems, e.g., channel coding \cite{sparc} and signal processing \cite{mimo_det}.
+Due to its strong capability to extract important features, DNNs have also been successfully applied to the JSCC problems, and the resultant scheme is shown to outperform digital alternatives employing {state-of-the-art compression techniques together with near-optimal channel codes}, as well as providing graceful degradation with degrading channel quality \cite{deepjscc}. {The DeepJSCC technique} introduced in \cite{deepjscc} is further extended to different sources such as text, video and point clouds \cite{deepjscc_text, semantic_video, bian2023wireless}.
+Recent works show that DeepJSCC can also adapt to more challenging multipath fading channel\cite{jsccofdm}, multi-input multi-output (MIMO) channel\cite{st_jscc} and multihop relay channel\cite{semantic_multihop1}.
+To be best of our knowledge, there is no prior work that studies DeepJSCC in the cooperative relay setting, which, as we will show in this paper, is a non-trivial extension of the prior work, {and is an important step towards realizing JSCC in practical multiuser networks.}